nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

         }
     }

-That covers the backend api's let's make sure we wire up the handlers correctly as the last thing before we move up to the frontend.
-Open the file ``app.js`` and add the missing handlers.
+That covers the backend API's.
+Before we move on to the frontend code let's wire up the handlers correctly.
+Open the file ``app.js`` and add the new handlers.

 .. literalinclude:: ex/tic20.js
     :language: javascript
     :linenos:

-That's that the backend is all wired up and it's time to turn our attention to the frontend of the game.
+That's the backend taken care off and all wired up.
+It's time to turn our attention to the frontend part of the game.

 The Front End
 -------------

-Let's get cracking on integrating our awesome backend apis into our playable game.
-Let's start by implementing the missing API calls on the client.
+Let's get cracking on integrating our awesome backend API's on the frontend so we can play a game of Tic-Tac-Toe.
+Let's start by implementing the missing API calls on the frontend.
 Open up the ``public/javascripts/api.js`` file in your editor and get typing.

 .. literalinclude:: ex/tic21.js
     :language: javascript
     :linenos:

-You might see that we are using two new templates one ``board.ms`` and the other ``decline_game.ms``.
-Let's create the two files.
+You might see that we are using two new templates one called ``board.ms`` and the other called ``decline_game.ms``.
+Let's create the two files for now and we will get back to the contents later in the exercise.

 .. code-block:: console
     :linenos: